MARN-5895/Website/lectures/02_jupyterlab/README.md

 AUTHOR      DAVE WOODCOCK  95 12 18
 AUTHOR      DAVE WOODCOCK  95  12 18
 ```
 It looks like Dave Woodcock did all the work.
-Breaking down the loop above, the `*.pdb` matched all filenames that end with the extension `.pdb`.
+Breaking down the loop above, the `*.pdb` matched all filenames that end with the extension `.pdb` and creates a list of filenames.
+The variable `molecule` takes the values of each filename in each iteration of the loop.

 ## Key points